robbystk/bee/README.md

 ----------: | :---------
 0           | Everything went properly
 1           | Goal not found
+2           | Configuration file not found
-2           | Invalid day argument
+3           | Invalid day argument
-3           | Datum is not a number
+4           | Datum is not a number
-4           | Wrong number of arguments
+5           | Wrong number of arguments

 Errors are checked in descending order, so if multiple errors exist, the largest exit status takes precedence.